Skip to content

 How to Use APR to Your Advantage

-Here are a few smart ways to use APR to your advantage when managing your finances:
+Here are a few smart ways to use APR when managing your finances:

-1. Shop around: Don’t take the first offer.
-Compare APRs from different lenders to find the best deal.
+1. Shop around: Don’t take the first offer and compare APRs from different lenders to find the best deal

-2. Check your credit score: A higher credit score may qualify you for lower APRs.
+2. Improve your credit score: A higher credit score may qualify you for lower APRs

 APR Bottom Line

 APR may look like just another financial acronym, but it plays a big role in your borrowing decisions.
-Whether you're taking out a loan or signing up for a new credit card, understanding APR can help you make smarter, more informed choices—and save you money in the long run.
+So, what is APR?
+It’s the yearly cost of borrowing money and it helps you compare loans and credit cards by showing the true cost of financing over time.
+Whether you're taking out a loan or signing up for a new credit card, understanding APR can help you make smarter, more informed choices and save you money in the long run.

 Related Articles